PROJECT ENQUIRY

 Renovations, Extensions & Interior Design in Melbourne - Lilac Constructions

-The Armadale renovation brief is consistent.
-A Victorian terrace or Edwardian villa with strong character at the front, an internal layout built for a completely different era, and a rear that has been added to or modified at various points over the decades.
-A home renovation in Armadale is about preserving and restoring what makes the property valuable from the street while completely rethinking how the home functions inside.
-Opening closed floor plans into proper living areas, restoring period detail where it has been lost, modernising services that have not been touched in decades, and connecting the home to outdoor space are the changes that consistently deliver lasting value in this market.
-Heritage overlay controls under the Stonnington Planning Scheme apply across significant parts of Armadale and must be understood before any external work is designed.
-Lilac Constructions manages permits and construction under one fixed-price contract.
+The brief for home renovations in Armadale is consistent.
+A Victorian terrace or Federation villa has strong character at the front, an internal layout built for a completely different era, and a rear that has been altered at various points over the decades.
+Home renovations in Armadale are about preserving and restoring what makes the property valuable from the street while completely rethinking how the home functions inside.
+Opening closed floor plans into proper living areas, restoring period detail where it has been lost, and connecting the home to outdoor space are the changes that deliver lasting value in this market.
+Heritage controls under the Stonnington Planning Scheme, now being updated through Amendment C320ston, must be understood before any external work is designed.

 Kitchen Renovations in Armadale